Science Alternatives

 Science communication

 Job roles include science journalism, public relations, museum education, events organisation and project management.
-Some Masters courses in Science Communication are on offer, but the key to breaking into this sector is to gain some relevant communications experience and network extensively.
+Some specialist master's courses in Science Communication are on offer, but important to breaking into this sector is to gain some relevant communications experience and networking to gain insights and source opporutnities within the sector.
 Whilst at Oxford, there are opportunities to get involved in science outreach activities in some Departments, volunteer in museums, write for University publications, enter science writing competitions, etc. If you are serious about science communication, make sure you sign up to the psci-com mailing list – details are given in the websites list at the end of this briefing.
 Through this list and a variety of related social media feeds, you can quickly hear about jobs, internships and volunteering opportunities in the sector.

 Check out our other Career Briefings on Public Relations and Arts & Heritage for other hints and tips on this area of work.